 Both the H.J.
 Heinz III campus and University Drive campus have interfaith chapels.
 The chapels are open to anyone at any time for quiet meditation and reflection.
 Religious or spiritual literature will be provided to you at your request.

 At both campuses, regularly scheduled services are held in the chapels.
-These services are recorded and broadcast later on televisions within the hospital.

 Community Living Center